- What is Bus Rapid Transit?

 Visit the County’s BRT website.

-Why are there two BRT-related websites operated the County?
+Why are there two BRT-related websites operated by the County?

 In the fall of 2016, MCDOT launched an education campaign to enlist the support of residents for BRT in Montgomery County.
 You are currently on a component of that campaign, the new educational website.
 This new site is designed for readers who want to understand the BRT concept in general.
 You can check this new site for the latest information or events related to BRT development in the county.
 The original BRT site, located within the County MCDOT site, is a good resource for technical documents, presentation materials from the advisory groups (CACs), or other resource materials.
 While there may be some duplication of information on the two sites, the original BRT website will tend to be a place for technical information and other more detailed resources you might need.